 Exercises

-Generate the PowerShell autocomplete script for Helm:
+Step 1: Generate the autocomplete script

 helm completion powershell | Out-File -FilePath $PROFILE -Append

-Step 2: Reload Your PowerShell Profile
+Step 2: Reload your profile

 . $PROFILE

-Step 3: Verify Autocomplete is Working
+Step 3: Verify

 Exercise 1: Creating Charts and Working with Repositories